 "You got that right," Lucy muttered, crossing her arms over her chest and looking at him skeptically.
 "Now what are you really here for?
 I thought you were still back at the Academy."

 "I was," Natsu said, "but that place is boring without you around."
 He blushed a bit, looking away in momentary embarrassment.
 "Everyone agrees, wherever Lucy is the fun follows."

 "don't you mean danger?"
 Lucy scoffed, rolling her eyes.

 Natsu sniggered, "same thing right?"
 He joked carelessly.
 His eyes then grew serious and his smile fell, "the real reason I'm here is to give you something."

 Lucy looked at him in shock, unsure what to say.

-"I made it to not onlyask for your hand in," he paused, flustered "marriage but to show you something amazing."
+"I made it to not only represent a promise," he paused, flustered " but to also show you something amazing."
 Fumbling around in his back pocket he drew out a delicate silver chain, glistening in the sunlight, flawless red ruby tangled in gorgeous silver dangling at the end.
 Lucifer's eye reflected in the sunlight casting a warm glow around the room.

 Lucy inhaled sharply, hands flying to cover her mouth.

 "So," he asked, looking at her awkwardly, "what do ya say?
 Eternity with me?
 What could be better?"